ReCoded-Org/curriculum-backend-readings/module7-cloud-computing/r1.2-deployment/README.md

 ## Deploying on PaaS

-As we mentioned earlier, There are many platforms out there that enables you to deploy your node app with only few clicks without the need to setup everything manually by yourself.
+As we mentioned earlier, There are many platforms out there that enable you to deploy your node app with only a few clicks without the need to setup everything manually by yourself.
-These are more popular now days for small projects and way quicker than the cloud server approach. you can simply upload your code and the platform (eg. [aws elastic beanstalk](https://aws.amazon.com/getting-started/hands-on/deploy-nodejs-web-app/)) automatically handles the deployment, from capacity provisioning, load balancing, auto-scaling to application health monitoring.
+These are more popular nowadays for small projects and way quicker than the cloud server approach. you can simply upload your code and the platform (eg. [aws elastic beanstalk](https://aws.amazon.com/getting-started/hands-on/deploy-nodejs-web-app/)) automatically handles the deployment, from capacity provisioning, load balancing, auto-scaling to application health monitoring.

 ---